MicrosoftDocs/sql-docs/docs/2014/relational-databases/replication/implement-a-business-logic-handler-for-a-merge-article.md

 ms.assetid: ed477595-6d46-4fa2-b0d3-a5358903ec05
 caps.latest.revision: 44
 author: "craigg-msft"
-ms.author: "rickbyh"
+ms.author: "craigg"
 manager: "jhubbard"
 ---
 # Implement a Business Logic Handler for a Merge Article
-  This topic describes how to implement a business logic handler for a merge article in [!INCLUDE[ssCurrent](../../../includes/sscurrent-md.md)] by using replication programming or Replication Management Objects (RMO).
+  This topic describes how to implement a business logic handler for a merge article in [!INCLUDE[ssCurrent](../../includes/sscurrent-md.md)] by using replication programming or Replication Management Objects (RMO).

  The <xref:Microsoft.SqlServer.Replication.BusinessLogicSupport> namespace implements an interface that enables you to write complex business logic to handle events that occur during the merge replication synchronization process.
 Methods in the business logic handler can be invoked by the replication process for each changed row that is replicated during synchronization.